Friendship Houses and Gardens

 But if you spend time away from the garden, it starts to feel the lack of watering.
 And if you go too much time without watering it then it might die out entirely.
 This is why he can grow an intensely close friendship with a lot of emotional intimacy with people very quickly.
 But to keep it alive and active, you have to dedicate time and effort to maintaining it for it to bear fruit.

+Are we friendship builders or friendship gardeners?
+Is this a friendship house or a friendship garden?
 House people need to know when they’re dealing with garden people.
 So they don’t come back after time away expecting to see a sturdy house only to see a dead garden.
 And garden people need to know they’re dealing with a house person so as to plant flowers that need less water.
-That the lack of regular water isn’t because of neglect.
+That the lack of regular water isn’t because of neglect or that they don’t care.